brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## The common culture

+- Solid technical skill
-- Eager to learn and share, focus on best practices
+- Eager to learn and share
+- focus on best practices
 - Responsibility is shared, but driven by a few
 - Support from management and the organization